 Duck and Cover (and Hold) Take action immediately in case of an earthquake, even without announcement by the Principal.
+Description: 2.
 If possible, the Principal or BOM should make an announcement over the PA system.
-If the PA system is not available, the School Leader will use other means Earthquake of communication, i.e., sending messengers to deliver instructions.
-3. If inside, teachers will instruct students to duck under their desks, cover their heads with arms and hands, and hold onto furniture until the shaking stops or otherwise notified.
+If the PA system is not available, the School Leader will use other means of communication is a conding messangers to deliver instructions.
+Earthquake of communication, i.e., sending messengers to deliver instructions.
+3. If inside , teachers will instruct students to duck under their desks, cover their Laitiiqaake heads with arms and hands, and hold onto furniture until the shaking stops or otherwise notified.
 Students and staff should move away from windows.
-4. If outside, teachers will instruct students to place their heads between their knees and cover their heads with their arms and hands.
+4. If outside , teachers will instruct students to place their heads between their knees and cover their heads with their arms and hands.
 Students and staff should stay in the open, away from buildings, trees, and power lines.
-Shelter-in-Place Airborne Contaminants, Hazardous Materials The Principal or BOM will make an announcement on the PA system.
-If the PA system is not available, the School Leader will use other means of communication, i.e., sending messengers to deliver instructions.
-If inside, teachers will close windows and doors, and keep students in the classroom until further instructions are given.
-If outside, students will proceed inside and into their classrooms if it is safe to do so.
+Shelter-in-Place The Principal or BOM will make an announcement on the PA system.
+If the PA water is not excitable, the School Leader will use other macro of system is not available, the School Leader will use other means of communication, i.e., sending messengers to deliver instructions.
+Airborne If inside, teachers will close windows and doors, and keep students in the Contaminants, classroom until further instructions are given.
+Hazardous 3.
+If outside , students will proceed inside and into their classrooms if it is safe to Materials do so.
 If not, teachers or staff will direct students into nearby classrooms or school buildings.
-The Utilities &amp; Hazards Team will assist in turning off the HVAC systems, turning off local fans, making sure windows and doors are shut, etc. Lockdown If possible, the Principal or BOM should make an announcement over the PA system.
+4. The Utilities & Hazards Team will assist in turning off the HVAC systems, turning off local fans, making sure windows and doors are shut, etc. Lockdown 1.
+If possible, the Principal or BOM should make an announcement over the PA system.
 If the PA system is not available, the School Leader will use other means of communication, i.e., sending messengers to deliver instructions.
-Criminal Activity in Area, Intruder on campus, Shooting If outside, students will proceed to their classrooms if it is safe to do so.
-If it is not safe to do so as the threat is inside, teachers or staff will direct students to the secondary evacuation site. campus, encoung If inside, teachers will instruct students to drop to the floor, lock the doors, and close shades or blinds if it appears safe to do so.
-Teachers and students will remain in the classroom or secured area until further instructions are given by the Principal or law enforcement. instructions are given by the Principal or law enforcement.5.
-The front entrance is to be locked and no visitors other than appropriate law enforcement or emergency personnel will be allowed on campus.
+Criminal Activity in 2.
+If outside , students will proceed to their classrooms if it is safe to do so.
+If it is Area, Intruder on not safe to do so as the threat is inside, teachers or staff will direct students to campus, Shooting the secondary evacuation site.
+3. If inside , teachers will instruct students to drop to the floor, lock the doors, and close shades or blinds if it appears safe to do so.
+4. Teachers and students will remain in the classroom or secured area until further instructions are given by the Principal or law enforcement.
+5. The front entrance is to be locked and no visitors other than appropriate law enforcement or emergency personnel will be allowed on campus.